UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 ::::::{.columns}
 :::{.column}

-+ Relational model has been applied to many use cases, but can be restrictive: data needs to adhere to a schema.
++ Relational model has been applied to many use cases but can be restrictive: data needs to adhere to a schema.
 + Not Only SQL.
 + No SQL models can be of two types: